srinskit/dlbench/README.md

 In the above plot:

 * The first chart plots vs time the cumulative CPU utilization, i.e., sum of the instantaneous CPU utlization (percent) of all worker threads in the target process.
-Cumulative utilization was chosen to minimize cluter when comparing multiple runs.
+Cumulative utilization was chosen over thread-wise utilization or system utilization to minimize cluter and increase accuracy respectively.
 * The second chart plots vs time the instantaneous memory utilization of the process.
 * The final chart plots vs time the total disk reads by the process.